Quick info

 Roman art is primarily determined by the fusion of native Italic and Greek Hellenistic elements.

-In the sacral sphere, the early temples of Rome copied the Etrurian-Italic type.
-The Roman secular buildings, such as bridges, ports, aqueducts, walls, gates, etc. played a far more important role.
+In the sacral sphere, the early temples of Rome copied the Etrurian-Italic style.
+The Roman secular buildings, such as bridges, ports, aqueducts, walls, gates, etc., played a far more important role.

-With the remodelling of the Forum Romanum by Augustus and the redesign of the Forum of Augustus, the importance of the old city centres changed.
+With the remodelling of the Forum Romanum by Augustus and the redesign of the Forum of Augustus, the importance of old city centres changed.
 They became large enclosed outdoor space complexes.
-Axial symmetry aligned with a podium temple is characteristic of the period.
-The temples and theatres that were built in the "eternal city" under the reign of Emperor Augustus with their round dynamic designs diverged steadily from the straight-lined Greek models.
+Axial symmetry, aligned toward a podium temple, became a defining feature of this period.
+During the reign of Augustus, temples and theatres were built in the "Eternal City" with increasingly rounded and dynamic forms, departing from the linearity of Greek models.

 Some areas of minor arts flourished exceedingly in Roman times.
-Toreutics, the art of working metal, produced precious silver vessels.
+Toreutics, the art of metal embossing, produced precious silver vessels.
 The art of glassblowing is documented by numerous excellent finds.
-Glyptic (the art of carving on precious stones) produced magnificent reliefs carved from semi-precious stones, engraved gems and cameos depicting official themes.
+Glyptic (engraving on gemstones) produced magnificent reliefs carved from semi-precious stones, engraved gems and cameos depicting official themes.

-The extensive coinage in Roman times contributed to spreading the portraits of the rulers over the entire territory of the Roman Empire.
+The extensive coinage in Roman times contributed to spreading the portraits of rulers across the entire territory of the Roman Empire.